 Daydreaming, zoning out, getting lost in your thoughts — we've all done it from time to time, whether we're bored, distracted, or need a break from the real world.
-But have you ever had a daydream that felt more real than reality, as vivid as a movie, with a plot and cast of characters to rival a fantasy novel?
-Have you ever wanted to daydream for hours without stop?
+But have you ever had a daydream that felt more real than reality?
+One that so vivid, it had a plot and cast that could be turned into a movie or book?

-This type of vivid, excessive daydreaming is called maladaptive daydreaming, a term coined in 2002 by psychology professor Eli Somer, PhD, and which has recently started to attract mainstream attention.
-Characterized by extraordinarily vivid and lengthy daydreams, maladaptive daydreaming is sometimes associated with mental health conditions like depression, anxiety, and ADHD, and is often related to trauma; it can act as an escape valve, a coping mechanism, a way to retreat into your own head for as long as necessary.
+Well, this type of vivid, excessive daydreaming is called maladaptive daydreaming, a term coined in 2002 by psychology professor Eli Somer, PhD.
+The term has recently started to attract mainstream attention, particularly on TikTok.
+Characterized by extraordinarily vivid and lengthy daydreams, maladaptive daydreaming is sometimes associated with mental health conditions like depression, anxiety and attention deficit hyperactivity disorder (ADHD), and is often related to trauma.
+It can act as an escape valve, a coping mechanism, or a way to retreat into your own head for as long as you need.

 What Is Maladaptive Daydreaming?

 Maladaptive daydreaming is defined as daydreaming that is both very excessive and extremely immersive.
-It's "the ability to daydream in a very unique way, which is more immersive, fanciful, vivid, emotional, than most people," Dr. Soffer-Dudek explained, coupled with the compulsion to do it "excessively, to the point where it harms your life or impairs different domains of functioning."
+It's "the ability to daydream in a very unique way, which is more immersive, fanciful, vivid, emotional, than most people," Dr. Soffer-Dudek explains.
+People experiencing this likely also have the compulsion to do it "excessively, to the point where it harms your life or impairs different domains of functioning."

-Dr. Soffer-Dudek compared it to watching a soap opera or a movie, "but you're in the movie, so it's even more exciting."
-People with maladaptive daydreaming can spend hours in the daydream without wanting to stop; the behavior tends to become addictive.
+Dr. Soffer-Dudek compares it to watching a soap opera or a movie, "but you're in the movie, so it's even more exciting."
+People with maladaptive daydreaming can spend hours in the daydream without wanting to stop, and yes, the behavior tends to become addictive.
 In her research, Dr. Soffer-Dudek has observed that maladaptive daydreaming also appears to be more prevalent among young people, though people of any age can experience it.

-How Do You Know If You Have Maladaptive Daydreaming?
+How Do You Know If You Are Maladaptive Daydreaming?

-If you're wondering whether your daydreams qualify, know that Dr. Soffer-Dudek described maladaptive daydreaming as a spectrum, with varying experiences between people.
-If you're experiencing maladaptive daydreaming, though, two things will always be true:
+If you're wondering whether your daydreams qualify, know that Dr. Soffer-Dudek describes maladaptive daydreaming as a spectrum, with varying experiences between people.
+If you're experiencing maladaptive daydreaming, though, two things are always true:

 Dr. Somer created a 16-item questionnaire to help doctors assess whether their patients have maladaptive daydreaming, which goes into more detail about what the daydream experience is like.